eesoymilk/eecs3020-computer-networks/socket/README.md

 This repository contains a simple implementation of **a TCP socket communication program**.
 It was developed as the final project for the **EECS3020 Introduction to Computer Networks** course.

+## Project Structure

+The project directory consists of the following files:

+- `common.h`: This header file contains common utilities shared between `server.cpp` and `client.cpp`.

+- `server.cpp`: This file contains the source code for the server side of the application.

+- `client.cpp`: This file contains the source code for the client side of the application.

+- `query.txt`: This file serves as a simple database for storing students' email information.

+- `Makefile`: The `Makefile` provides the compilation configuration for the project.

+- `.clang-format`: This file is used to auto-format the C/C++ source code for consistent code style.

+- `README.md` and `README.txt`: The `README.md` file contains the project documentation in Markdown, while `README.txt` provides the same documentation in plain text format.

+Please note that additional details and functionality of the project exist within the individual source code files.

 ## Compilation

 There are two options to compile the source code: using the provided `Makefile` or compiling manually.